Hangul Fonts Dataset: a Hierarchical and Compositional Dataset for Investigating Learned Representations

 \section{Discussion}

-The Hangul Fonts Dataset (HFD) presented here is an intermediate complexity benchmark dataset that has hierarchical and compositional structure that can be encoded into a set of auxillary variable.
-These features make the HFD well suited for deep representation research.
-Using a set of unsupervised and supervised methods, we are able to extract information about latent generative variables from the representations of deep networks.
-Understanding how to recover dataset structure from deep network representations will broaden the application of deep learning in science.
+The Hangul Fonts Dataset (HFD) presented here has hierarchical and compositional latent structure that allows each image (block) to have ground-truth annotations, making the HFD well suited for deep representation research.
+Using a set of unsupervised and supervised methods, we are able to extract a subset of the variables from the representations of deep networks.
+Several VAE variants have relatively poor variable recovery from their latent layers, while supervised deep networks have clear representation of the variables they are trained on and interacting variables.
+Understanding how to better recover such structure from deep network representations will broaden the application of deep learning in science.

-In many scientific domains like cosmology, neuroscience, and climate science, deep learning is being used to make high accuracy predictions given growing dataset sizes~\citep{mathuriya2018cosmoflow, livezey2018deep, kim2019deep}.
+In many scientific domains like cosmology, neuroscience, and climate science, deep learning is being used to make high accuracy predictions given growing dataset sizes~\citep{mathuriya2018cosmoflow, livezey2018deep, kim2019deep, livezey2021deep}.
 However, deep learning is not commonly used to directly test hypotheses about dataset structure.
 This is partially because the nonlinear, compositional structure of deep networks, which is conducive to high accuracy prediction from complex data, is not ideal for interrogating hypotheses about data.
-It is not generally known how the structure of a dataset influences the learned internal representations and overall mapping or whether the structure of the dataset can be ``read-out'' of the learned representations.
+In particular, it is not generally known how the structure of a dataset influences the learned data representations or whether the structure of the dataset can be ``read-out'' of the learned representations.